MatillaMartin/Amigurumi/README.md

 To build this project:

 This project is a Visual Studio 2017 project.
-It requires OpenFrameworks version 0.10.0 at lest.
+It requires OpenFrameworks version 0.10.0 at least.

 Download [OpenFrameworks](https://openframeworks.cc/download/).
 Clone project into openframeworks/apps/myApps.